 The new policy will change the way MEMS handles situations of bullying moving forward.

 "Many of the procedures outlined in the new policy are processes MEMS has in place.
-The new policy helps to frame specific responses in a

 Daniel French, Bennington-Rutland Supervisory Union superintendent, said that bullying has always been an issue in schools but has received more attention through the media in recent years.